nf-core/methylong/README.md

 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

-Required input:
+### Required input:
-- unaligned basecalled modBam
+- unaligned modification basecalled bam (modBam)
+  - for ONT R10.4.1 reads: basecall with `dorado basecaller`
+  > dorado basecaller hac,5mCG_5hmCG,6mA pod5s/ > calls.bam
+  - for PacBio Revio HiFi reads: basecall with `Jasmine`
 - reference genome

 First, prepare a samplesheet with your input data that looks as follows: